ZDGharst/Survive/README.md

 ## Assets Used

-All assets used were obtained from the Unity Asset Store.
+These assets were obtained from the Unity Asset Store.
 The authors have authorized the use of their asset for personal use without a restricted licensing agreement.

 - [Crosshairs Plus by AssetBag](https://assetstore.unity.com/packages/2d/gui/icons/crosshairs-plus-139902)
 - [Low-Poly Simple Graveyard by EVILTORN](https://assetstore.unity.com/packages/3d/environments/dungeons/low-poly-simple-graveyard-134110)